daniCh8/daniCh8/README.md

 I am a Computer Scientist from Italy, passionate about Software Developing and Deep Learning.
 Here are some bullets about me:
-- 🎓🇮🇹 I graduated with honours from Politecnico di Milano with a Bachelor's degree in Computer Science and Engineering.
+- 🎓 I graduated with honours from Politecnico di Milano with a Bachelor's degree in Computer Science and Engineering.
-- 🎓🇨🇭 I am currently pursuing a Master in Computer Science at ETH Zürich.
+- 📚 I am currently pursuing a Master in Computer Science at ETH Zürich.
-- 🏂🏀🎸 I love going snowboarding, playing basketball and playing the guitar.
+- 🎲 In my free time, I love going snowboarding 🏂, playing basketball 🏀 and playing the guitar 🎸.

 #### Languages Overview